 - Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-Some drug companies provide it free of charge.
+It is possible for some people who have neither Medicare Part D nor private insurance to get the shingles shot, and some drug companies even provide it free of charge.
 People who are unable to afford the shot should ask a doctor about this possibility.

 Who should not get the shingles vaccine?